UN-OCHA/common_design/README.md

 * Variables for breakpoints, colours, font sizes, fonts, measurements and z-index
 * Mixins for clearfix, REM font sizes and media queries
 * Custom javascript for dropdown behaviour
+* See [common_design implementation notes](https://docs.google.com/document/d/1GpTtCWNQvGiPDfZmhFvaKGvU9hbOG0HedFTYgo3nvd4) for more detailed documentation

 There is a [sub theme](https://github.com/UN-OCHA/common_design_subtheme) available
    * This can be used as a starting point for implementations.
 Add components, override and extend the base theme as needed.
-Clone the common_design_subtheme directory to /themes/custom/ and rename the subtheme folder and associated theme files.
+Clone the common_design_subtheme directory to /themes/custom/ and remove the .git folder (all the implementation specific work should happen in the subtheme).
+Optionally rename the subtheme folder and associated theme files.
 See the [sub theme README](https://github.com/UN-OCHA/common_design_subtheme/blob/master/README.md)

 **Drupal components:**